Tutorial: Create a host pool to validate service updates

 This content applies to Windows Virtual Desktop with Azure Resource Manager Windows Virtual Desktop objects.
 If you're using Windows Virtual Desktop (classic) without Azure Resource Manager objects, see this article.

-Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop tenant environments.
-Before deploying host pools to your production environment, we highly recommend you create a validation host pool.
-Updates are applied first to validation host pools, letting you monitor service updates before rolling them out to your production environment.
-Without a validation host pool, you may not discover changes that introduce errors, which could result in downtime for users in your production environment.
+Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environment.
+We highly recommend you create a validation host pool where service updates are applied first.
+This allows you to monitor service updates before the service applies them to your standard or non-validation environment.
+Without a validation host pool, you may not discover changes that introduce errors, which could result in downtime for users in your standard environment.

-To ensure your apps work with the latest updates, the validation host pool should be as similar to host pools in your production environment as possible.
-Users should connect as frequently to the validation host pool as they do to the production host pool.
+To ensure your apps work with the latest updates, the validation host pool should be as similar to host pools in your non-validation environment as possible.
+Users should connect as frequently to the validation host pool as they do to the standard host pool.
 If you have automated testing on your host pool, you should include automated testing on the validation host pool.

 We recommend that you leave the validation host pool in place to test all future updates.